 Orthodontic treatment has always been the ticket to a perfect smile.
 From correcting minor issues like mild crowding and single tooth misalignment to eliminating severe bite problems, countless people have improved their health, appearance, and self-confidence with the help of orthodontics.

 For the last 14 years, the team here at Beverly Hills Orthodontics has treated a lot of patients throughout the Los Angeles area.
-From our locations in Beverly Hills/Century City, Toluca Lake, Alhambra, and Downtown Los Angeles, the BHO team has been providing the greater Los Angeles area with top-notch orthodontic care since 2008.
+From our locations in Beverly Hills, Studio City, Alhambra, or Downtown LA, the BHO team has been providing the greater Los Angeles area with top-notch orthodontic care since 2008.

 We have consistently emphasized the importance of tailoring treatment plans to each patient’s preferences and lifestyle—then and now.
 As fellow LA residents, we know how hectic life can get around here, which is why we design orthodontic treatments to work around your schedule.
 A personalized treatment plan is especially important when discussing Invisalign vs. braces.